dataviz9/dataviz9.github.io/README.md

-# DataViz 2019
+# Ecological impact

 The global subject of this project was the visualization of "Climate Data".
-We as a group decided to concetrate our efforts on the ecological footprint, the defeicit / recover ratio and the overshoot day.
+We as a group decided to concentrate our efforts on the ecological footprint, the deficit / reserve ratio and the overshoot day.
 Here we describe the dataset,the terms and how we decided to visualize the data.

-The website build can be visited [here](https://dataviz9.github.io/).
+You can find the website [here](https://dataviz9.github.io/).

+Ce projet a été fait dans le cadre de l'UE [Dataviz] (https://lyondataviz.github.io/teaching/lyon1-m2/2018/) proposé par l'Université Lyon 1.
+Le sujet était de créer une data visualization de données climatiques.
+Nous avons choisi de représenter trois composantes de l'impact écologique : l'empreinte écologique par personne par pays, le taux de déficit / réserve écologique ainsi que le jour de dépassement.

 # Ecological footprint